akkarachaiwangcharoensap/HtmlGuide/README.md

 </body>
 </html>
 ```

-html, head, body are html tags.
+This is called a head tag.
 ```
 <head></head>
 ```

-This is called a head tag.
+This is an opening head tag
 ```
 <head>
 ```

-This is an opening head tag
+This is an closing head tag
 ```
 </head>
 ```
-This is an closing head tag

 Web page starts to render page from the top of the file to the bottom with an opening HTML tag, for an example
 ```